hmrc/self-assessment-api/README.md

     [info]   uk.gov.hmrc:auth-client                              : 2.17.0-play-25 -> 2.17.0-play-26
     [success] Total time: 10 s, completed 29-Nov-2018 13:50:53

+    Using the command

+    sbt dependencyUpdatesReport

+    will write the same output to the file dependency-updates.txt in the <project>/target folder.

-    The sbt plugin dependencyCheck, will traverse your dependencies comparing validating them against several vulnerability databases.
+    The sbt plugin dependencyCheck, will traverse your dependencies checking them against several vulnerability databases.

     sbt dependencyCheck

-    will generate an html report in target/scala-2.??/dependency-check-report.html
+    will generate the html report in <project>/target/scala-2.??/dependency-check-report.html

     Note: the first time you try this, it may take seeral minutes to download all the databases.

+    Prior to creating a pull request, it is useful to run several commands against the project, and check the results, making any changes that might be necessary.
+E.g.

+    sbt clean test it:test coverage dependencyUpdatesReport dependencyCheck

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")